Primer: Russian IP law and practice rules post-Ukraine invasion

 The list of goods has been sent to the Ministry of Justice for approval.

 Ending arbitrary licence termination

 The Russian government also took steps to stop foreign owners from terminating their IP obligations in the country.

-One of the bills, currently before the State Duma, would allow the government to seize IP and other assets of some foreign companies that have decided to leave or scale down operations in the country.
+One of the bills would allow the government to seize IP and other assets of some foreign companies that have decided to leave or scale down operations in the country.

 The proposed law would apply to foreign companies with more than 100 employees or a valuation of 1 billion rubles ($9.1 million) in which individuals from “unfriendly countries” own at least a 25% stake.

 The proposed legislation would allow the external administration to take control of and use IP belonging to the foreign company, as well as IP licensed to it.

 On top of that, the government could also reinstate any IP licences that were revoked or cancelled on or after February 24 – when Russia began its Ukraine invasion.